 Practice balancing in various poses.
 Rest a gold coin on your head as you stand in tree, or place the coin on a lifted knee, on an outstretched hand, or other body parts in various balances.
 Make sure to take deep breaths to hold yourself steady.

 Lay in savasana, resting pose, and guide your kiddos through a short relaxation:

 Lay on your back and pretend you are gazing up at the sky, whether with your eyes open or closed.
 Feel the soft green grass and clover beneath you, cradling your body in a soft blanket.
 In the distance you hear the waves of the ocean crashing beneath the tall cliffs.
 Imagine the bright blue sky above you, clearing after a gentle rain.
 The sun is starting to shine and you see a big, beautiful rainbow way up above you, stretching across the whole sky.
 Each color is visible, red… orange… yellow…green…blue…indigo… and violet.
 Think of your favorite color and imagine it wrapping around you gently, filling your body with light.
 You feel calm and safe and your breath is slow and steady.

 When you are ready, roll to one side and give yourself a big hug.
 Then gently and slowly, sit up.

 I hope you have enjoyed these Irish related yoga poses and have some time to practice a few with your kids or students.

 Check out these other posts for more kids yoga lessons and activities!

 Happy St Patrick’s Day!
 What other holiday poses do you try with your kids?

-Click on the lessons below to get access to the Free Kid’s Yoga and Mindfulness Resources Library!
+Click on the lessons below to get access to the Free Resources Library!!